The Middle School English Program develops students’:

 The 7th grade English program exposes students to more literature and develops each student's ability for self-expression.
 While English covers many important skills, if there is a focus at this grade level, it is reading.
 All students, even the best readers in 7th grade, have reading skills that can be improved.
 We identify them quickly and help students improve over the course of the year.
 With their writing, students learn the importance of revision as they sharpen their word choice and phrasing in various descriptive, narrative, and expository compositions.
 Grammar study builds on the parts of speech students were exposed to in 6th grade.
 Rules of punctuation are included.
-Literature includes Of Mice And Men, selected short stories and poems, A Long Way from Chicago, The Absolutely True Diary of a Part-Time Indian, A Long Walk to Water, The Giver, and Whirligig.
+Literature includes A Long Walk to Water, The Giver, Of Mice And Men, Flying Lessons & Other Stories, Shakespeare selections, Enchanted Air, The Thing About Jellyfish, and selected poems.
 Literature, some discussions, and some writing assignments support further understanding of the grade theme (To Rise: The Individual and Society).

 The 8th grade English program widens students’ experiences as writers, readers, and speakers of English while preparing them for the expectations of humanities in the Upper School.
 After a quick review of 7th grade material, students study more abstract levels of grammar and usage that are applicable to their speech and writing.
-Literature includes Chains, My Antonia, Julius Caesar, The Book Thief, Fahrenheit 451, and To Kill a Mockingbird, plus selected short stories and poems.
+Literature includes Brown Girl Dreaming, To Kill a Mockingbird, Shakespeare selections/Julius Caesar, “This I Believe” essays, and Fahrenheit 451, in addition to selected short stories and poems.
 Literature, some discussions, and some writing assignments in this course support further understanding of the grade theme (To Contribute: Citizenship and Leadership).